 Aloe Vera, an herb, has been used by mankind for over 4,500 years.
-Often referred to as the “medicine plant,” Aloe Vera is truly a natural pharmacy because of its wide range of therapeutic properties.
+Often referred to as the “medicine plant,” Aloe Vera is truly a natural wonder because of its wide range of beneficial properties.

 There are over 200 varieties of aloe that are in the lily family of botanicals.
 Aloe Barbadensis Miller is the species that is most commonly grown commercially and known as Aloe Vera.
-Vera being Latin for “true” or the species of aloe that has all the beneficial medicinal properties.”
+Vera being Latin for “true” or the species of aloe that has all the beneficial properties.

 Having originated in the cradle of civilization, Africa, inhabitants would take the Aloe plant with them as they moved to other parts of the world until finally being brought to North America by the Spanish Conquistadors.

 Today, as we look for more natural methods of treatments, researchers are beginning to verify that the ancients were justified in their use of Aloe Vera.
-They have shown that the polysaccharides, glycoproteins, minerals, vitamins, amino acids, enzymes and other active ingredients that are present in aloe vera, do in fact have therapeutic properties.
+They have shown that the polysaccharides and other active ingredients that are present in Aloe Vera, do in fact have beneficial properties.